Monthly Market Report

 Executive Summary

-On the demand side, Data Analysis led across all scored postings.
-The gap picture this month was relatively distributed, without a single skill dominating as a universal weakness.
+On the demand side, Communication Skills, Bachelor's Degree, Data Analysis led across all scored postings.
+React and Healthcare Experience led the gap list — appearing in dozens of postings where candidates consistently fell short of the required depth.
+These aren't obscure skills.
+A 100% gap rate across 5 postings is a systemic problem, not an outlier.
 The L-level breakdown — which measures required skill depth from L1 (basic awareness) to L5 (architect-grade expertise) — reveals which skills are commoditized versus genuinely differentiating.
 Skills sitting at L3 or higher are where candidates get separated from the pack.

-Salary transparency was above average at 80% — enough to draw meaningful conclusions about compensation ranges.
-20% of postings were listed as remote or remote-friendly.
+Salary was disclosed in 37% of listings, which is workable but limits precision on the compensation side.
+57% of postings were listed as remote or remote-friendly.
 Ghost job signals were relatively low at 0%, suggesting above-average listing quality this month.
 The salary data, skill rankings, and company breakdown below pull from the same scored dataset — not survey data, not self-reported figures.

 Fit Score Distribution